Accuterm Escape Sequences

 For instance your path might look like C:\MyPicturefolder\MyPicture.jpg

-MOUNTING A WINDOWS PC DRIVE TO ACCESS YOUR PICTURES
+MOUNTING A MAPPED NETWORK DRIVE TO ACCESS YOUR PICTURES

-You can also access a Windows PC over the network to retrieve your pictures.
+You can also access a Windows PC or Mac over the network to retrieve your pictures.

 Click on the Desktop and then select "Connect to Server" from the Go Menu.

-Then use an smb path to mount the PC server.
+Then use an smb path to mount the server as a Mapped Network Drive.

-Then the PC drive "PCDriveName" will be mounted on your Mac Desktop.
+Then the drive "Pictures" will be mounted on your Mac Desktop.

-When you display a picture from the PC drive on the network, you would use a pathname like this:
+When you display a picture from the drive on the network, you would use a pathname like this as the filename:

 MAC FILE NAME PATHS